10 Unexpected Side Effects Of Lemon Tea

 6. Stir well before serving.

 Lemon tea can cause any of the side effects mentioned above, as well as a few other unexpected ones like insomnia, anxiety, and caffeine sensitivity, but that does not mean you have to refrain from your daily source of relaxation.
 All you need to do is be moderate in your portions.
 Don’t drink more than one cup a day and if possible, avoid having it first thing in the morning when your stomach is empty.
-If you feel any symptoms like tooth sensitivity, stomach ache or nausea, give this habit a break and consult your doctor and thoroughly discuss lemon tea benefits and side effects.
+If you experience symptoms like tooth sensitivity, stomach ache, or nausea, consider reducing your intake and consult your doctor to discuss lemon tea’s benefits and potential side effects in the context of your health.
 Otherwise, cheers to lemon tea!

 Infographic: Most Common Side Effects Of Drinking Lemon Tea